Shin-Aska/personal-website-repository/articles/the-best-browser-for-steamdeck.md

 I have split the recommendation to two.
 Two browsers per engine, this is because although I recommend Quantum based browsers by default (mainly because of extended support for manifest v2 extensions such as ublock origin), there are use-cases where Webkit is better such as playing browser games.

 Additionally, I do disregard if the browser is either proprietary or not.
-Given that most people who use the Deck do not care about it anyways (considering that Steam is proprietary) so there will be proprietary browsers in the list
+Given that most people who use the Deck do not care about it anyways (considering that Steam is proprietary) so there will be proprietary browsers in the list.

 Here are the browsers I recommend: